 We identified that one of the recurring tasks for data scientists is to set up a virtual cluster containing the software needed to perform the actual activities.
-Through practical experience with data science students we learned that the creation of such clusters often includes sophisticated services that are beyond the capabilities of the scientist to deploy.
-Furthermore, subtle differences between IaaS frameworks do not allow the generality needed in the experiment on other IaaS offerings and estimate usage impact.
-Hence we have developed a tool called Cloudmesh that abstracts the IaaS platform and allows easy creation of virtual clusters including proper key management that often is ignored or wrongly executed by the data scientists, who may lack experience in cyberinfrastructure security.
-An example in Figure 3-6 illustrates the convenience of our tool.
+We have identified through practical experience with data science students that the creation of such clusters often includes sophisticated services that are beyond the capabilities of the scientist to deploy.
+Furthermore, subtle differences between laaS frameworks do not allow the generality needed to the experiment on other laaS offerings and estimate usage impact.
+Hence we have developed a tool called Cloudmesh that abstracts the laaS platform and allows easy creation of virtual clusters including proper key management that often is ignored or wrongly executed by the data scientists, who may lack experience in cyberinfrastructure security.
+An example in Figure 3-8 illustrates the convenience of our tool.
 Here we demonstrate the use of persistent variables that are integrated in our Cloudmesh command line tool called cm.
-We can switch with a single variable between clouds, boot, assign IP addresses, and even ssh into the VMs without needing to know all the details about the cloud.
+We can switch with a single variable between clouds, boot, and assign IP addresses and even ssh into the VMs without needing to know all the details about the cloud.
 An easy configuration simplifies integration of new clouds.